 Liquidation basis of accounting

 The IRS issued final regulations at the start of last year for the Foreign Account Tax Compliance Act (FATCA), an effort to reduce noncompliance by U.S. taxpayers with foreign accounts.
 The rules have wide application throughout the asset management industry, including private equity and hedge funds.
 Already the implementation date for FATCA has been delayed until July 1, 2014; it could be extended still further.
-(For an overview of the law, see FATCA: Countdown to compliance, Grant Thornton, January 2013).

 The Volcker rule